-Joint ventures combine the expertise and investments of two companies and help companies enter foreign markets.
+Joint ventures20 combine the expertise and investments of two companies and help companies enter foreign markets.
 The firms in each country share the risks as well as the investments.
 Some countries such as China often require companies to form a joint venture with a domestic firm in order to enter the market.
 After entering the market in a partnership with a domestic firm and becoming established in the market, some firms may decide to separate from their partner and become their own business.
-Fuji Xerox Co., Ltd., is an example of a joint venture between the Japanese Fuji Photo Film Co. and the American document management company Xerox.
+Fuji Xerox Co., Ltd. is an example of a joint venture between the Japanese Fuji Photo Film Co. and the American document management company Xerox.
 Another example of a joint venture is Sony Ericsson.
 The venture combined the Japanese company Sony's electronic expertise with the Swedish company Ericsson's telecommunication expertise.
+With investment by both companies, joint ventures are riskier than exporting, licensing, franchising, and contract manufacturing but also provide more control to each partner.

-Direct investment (owning a company or facility overseas) is another way to enter a foreign market.
+Direct investment21 (owning a company or facility overseas) is another way to enter a foreign market, providing the most control but also having the most risk.
 For example, In Bev, the Dutch maker of Beck's beer, was able to capture market share in the United States by purchasing St. Louis-based Anheuser-Busch.
 A direct investment strategy involves the most risk and investment but offers the most control.
 Other companies such as advertising agencies may want to invest and develop their own businesses directly in international markets rather than trying to do so via other companies.